falkmielke/eigentoolbox/README.md

 *But they usually empower you, because they are few, consistent, logical, and helpful (e.g. by shifting runtime errors to compile time).*
 In python, there are only a handful of keywords to know: `def`, `class`, `assert`, brackets, control flow.
 In R, syntax restrictions come from the limitations of the software.
-Fun fact: if you dig deeper, you will find that all the good R packages are actually written in C (also in Python, I know, bit then the strength if the snake is its elegance).
+Fun fact: if you dig deeper, you will find that all the good R packages are actually written in C (also in Python, I know, bit then, again, the strength of that snake is its elegance).
 And, boy, did I enjoy programming Stan models last week: it is logical, and works as expected; simple, yet powerful; it just does what you say.

 Where I used to think (e.g. on `@descriptors`, `generators`, any of the advanced topics):
 > Hmmm, that's clever!